zvada/technology/docs/software/koji-mass-rebuilds.md

 the primary (sqlite) file can be used to get build-requires.

 - use sql to resolve direct dependencies at the package name level:
-src-pkg: bin-pkg (BuildRequires)
+    - src-pkg: bin-pkg (BuildRequires)
-bin-pkg: bin-pkg (Requires)
+    - bin-pkg: bin-pkg (Requires)
-bin-pkg: src-pkg (bin-pkg comes from which src-pkg? only needed for pre-computing dependencies)
+    - bin-pkg: src-pkg (bin-pkg comes from which src-pkg? only needed for pre-computing dependencies)
 - resolve this list into a full list of recursive build dependencies.

 Since this is recursive, there is no way to do it in a fixed number of sql queries.
 However the above input list is already directly consumable by Make, which is designed to handle recursive dependencies just like this.
 Or we can write a new tool to do it in python.

 - build ready-to-be-built packages
-- update our copy of the repodata from the regen'ed \*-build repo, as often as new versions become available
+- update our copy of the repodata from the regen'ed `*-build` repo, as often as new versions become available
 - update our dependency lists
 - repeat until all packages are built

--- Main.CarlEdquist - 05 Mar 2015